Note: This post may contain affiliate links that may earn me a commission, at no extra cost to you! Full disclosure policy.

 First things first, this is based off of a standard french press, so read my post on how to make french press if you need to learn how to make coffee with a french press.

-You might want to brew your french press a little stronger than usual since it will get a little watered down later on when ice is added.
+You might want to brew your french press a little stronger than usual since it will get a become watered down later when we pour it over ice.

 – Step Two –